top of page

 Hey there, my fellow art lovers!

-Imagine you’re strolling through a gallery, sipping a questionable glass of free wine, when you spot it-
+Imagine you’re strolling through a gallery, sipping a questionable glass of free wine, and lock eyes with a masterpiece.

 • It’s All About the Eyes:

 Red pops like nobody’s business against those pristine white gallery walls.
 It’s like the art world’s version of a neon sign saying, “Look here!”
-Back in the day - maybe as early as the 1950s in American galleries - someone probably realized a red dot was the easiest way to catch attention without screaming, “This painting’s gone!”
+Back in the day, someone realized a red dot was the easiest way to catch attention without screaming, “This painting’s gone!”

 • Red Means Stop: